alvr/alvr.dev/content/en/cv/index.md

         startDate: 2019-02-11
         endDateText: present
         contents: |
           Currently working mainly in two projects of Santander Deutschland performing maintenance and evolution of both applications.
-Occasionally in projects of other customers.
+Occasionally I collaborate on other projects that require additional assistance.
 Regarding the applications of Santander Deutschland:

           * I improved the stability of the application by increasing the percentage of error-free sessions from 82% to 99.4% in two months.
           * I increased the code coverage from 37% to 81% by doing instrumental and unit tests.